tuantran1295/real-time-vocabulary-quiz/README.md

 ## Introduction
 ### Description
 * Developing a real-time quiz feature for an English learning application
-* A personal project for applying at Elsa
+* A personal project for applying at

 ### Techniques